Minnie Everett

-Minnie Everett (28 June 1874 – 7 June 1956) was an Australian ballet-mistress and producer, closely associated with the J. C. Williamson's company.
+Minnie Everett (28 June 1874 – 7 June 1956) was an Australian ballet-mistress and theatre and opera producer, closely associated with the J. C. Williamson's theatre company.
 She was the world's first woman producer of Gilbert and Sullivan operettas.

 Early life

 Everett was born in Beaufort, Victoria to Eliza Ann Everett, née Hardy, (c.
 1836 – 24 August 1906) and George Everett, a bricklayer, later builder, migrants from England.

 After the family moved to Melbourne, Minnie attended Bell Street State School, where her talent for dancing was encouraged by a teacher, M. Massartie, (Note: Here M. may be an initial rather than the usual abbrev. for "Monsieur", and the widow of Gustave Massartie, who died 11 December 1885, aged 53.) who also inculcated in her a love of the French language.

 Career

 Her first stage experience was a small part in the Leopold troupe's production of Uncle Tom's Cabin.

 At age 13, she was engaged by the Simonsen Grand Italian Opera Company, who were playing at the Alexandra Theatre (later Her Majesty's), under ballet-mistress Emilia Pasta.
 (Note: Signora Pasta had performed as a danseuse with the Royal Italian Opera in Australia 1876–1879, later conducted ballet classes in Melbourne until at least 1914.)

 In 1888, she appeared for Williamson, Garner and Musgrove in the pantomime Sinbad the Sailor at the Theatre Royal.
 This was the beginning of a long relationship with what became "The Firm" of J. C. Williamson's.
 Williamson was so pleased with the ballet that he organised special coaching from E. W. "Teddy" Royce and the strict Mrs Royce (Marie Reddall) for eight of the dancers, including Everett.

 In 1891 the "Royal Ballerinas" (named for the theatre) consisted of Laura Healy, Lucy Cobb, Ethel Dale, Minnie Everett, Mildred Osborne, Lizzie Cassellis, Katie Ward, Annie Clifford, Lillie Forbes, Vera de Lissa, Nina Prince, and Jessie McLean.

 In January–February 1894, they appeared in the pantomime Aladdin at Her Majesty's, and at the conclusion of their act, were conveyed to the Princess's Theatre to appear in the comic opera Dorothy, starring Nellie Stewart.
 In 1894 Williamson's Royal Ballerinas (by this time consisting of Healy, Cobb, Dale, Everett, Osborne, and Cassellis) became an integral part of the Royal Comic Opera Company.

 Everett was introduced to Gilbert and Sullivan opera in The Gondoliers at Her Majesty's Theatre, Brisbane in July 1891, and in September The Mikado with Nellie Stewart as Yum Yum and the "domineering" Howard Vernon as the Lord High Executioner.